copyrighttxt/kireon-highest-rap-checker/README.md

 # Hows it work?
-It requests a Kireon API, checks all User IDS, finds inventory_rap, and tells you it.
+It requests a Kireon API, checks all User IDS, finds inventory_rap, and tells you the value.

 https://www.kireon.xyz/public-api/v1/users/